phasegenomics/FALCON-Phase/README.md

 FALCON-Phase was developed to solve the problem of haplotype switching in diploid genome assemblies.
 It has been tested on mammalian assemblies and can be applied to other outbred diploid organisms with less than 5% divergence between maternal and paternal haplotypes.
 When run on organisms with higher heterozygsity determining homology between haplotypes is ineffective as currently implemented.

 To run a pipeline you need a FALCON-Unzip assembly and Hi-C data.
-We recommend 200-300 million Hi-C read pairs, fewer for high heterozygosity samples, more for low heterozygosity samples.
+See [PacBio](https://www.pacb.com/calculator-whole-genome-sequencing/) and Phase Genomics recommendations for coverage.

 ## Dependencies :rage2: